PixelBot-Dev-Team/PixelBot-Client/README.md

 # PixelBot-Client
-A client for communicating with PixelBot-Server instances.
+An open-source client for communicating with PixelBot-Server instances.